sandialabs/slycat/docker/compose/slycat-compose/README.md

 ### Starting slycat services

+- clone the repo `$git clone https://github.com/sandialabs/slycat.git`
-- From `~slycat/docker/compose/slycat-compose` in terminal the following commands control our services
+- go into the repo to `cd slycat/docker/compose/slycat-compose` in terminal the following commands control our services and use the docker-compose yaml found in the direcotry in the repo.
 - Start the docker services `$ docker-compose up` this step should take some time on the first load to download the images.
 - After the `slycat-client_1      | ℹ ｢wdm｣: Compiled successfully.` displays then everything has finished building and is running waiting for a connection